MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/service-connect-to-salesforce.md

    ![Salesforce Analytics for Sales Managers refresh in progress](media/service-connect-to-salesforce/service-salesforce-analytics-refresh-monitor.png)

-## What does the Sales manager dashboard tell us?
+## What does the Sales Manager dashboard tell us?

 The Sales Manager sample dashboard and underlying report focus on a typical sales challenge: providing a total sales analysis over a certain period.